 As mentioned above, SEO and organic social media traffic take some time to show results.
 With Google, it can take about a year to scale up in quality and rankings.

 Using SEM here will give you a guaranteed spot on the first page.
-Going from less or no visibility to this can attract a lot of attention quickly.
+Going from less or no visibility to being on the first page of search results, can attract a lot of attention quickly.

 Instant Revenue Generation

-With the correct campaign planning, alongside the right advertisement copy, sales can come in on the same day!
-No real necessity or play of time required to start it up, plus the bonus of getting started up easily with a service like Google Ads.
+With the correct campaign planning, along with the right advertisement copy, sales can come in on the same day!
+This can be quick and easy with a service such as Google Ads.

-However, one thing to note is that it takes some effort to get the right return on investment (ROI) when it comes to SEM.
+However, one thing to note is that it takes some effort to get the right ROI when it comes to SEM.

-SEM is highly scalable, and it is easier even for the small-scale marketers to get started with.
-Although, it is vital to see what works and what doesn’t before investing money into SEM.
+SEM is highly scalable, and it is easy for even small-scale marketers to get started; although, it is vital to see what works and what doesn’t before investing money into SEM.

 Gradually, as the revenue goes up, the number of ads can be increased, and this drives the business to success.
-Further, ads that are not working well can be removed and adjusted for efficiency.
-A daily budget as low as US$8 can do wonders to brand establishment!
+Furthermore, ads that are not working well can be removed and adjusted for efficiency.
+A daily budget of as low as US$8 can do wonders to a brand’s establishment.

 Think about it, over 3.5 billion people are online, and 92 percent of these online appearances start with a search engine.
-Search engines are the biggest source to drive traffic to websites than any other.
+Search engines are the biggest source driving traffic to websites.